BookStackApp/website/content/blog/beta-release-v0-31-0.md

 draft = false
 +++

-We kick of this optimistic year with BookStack v0.31 which includes some great additions and updates to existing functionality including a new recycle bin system, controllable item ownership, audit log changes, pages API and much more.
+We kick of this optimistic year with BookStack v0.31 which includes some great additions & updates to existing functionality including a new recycle bin system, controllable item ownership, audit log changes, page API endpoints and much more.

 * [Update instructions](https://www.bookstackapp.com/docs/admin/updates)